 In contrast, a living trust offers more flexibility.
 The grantor of a living trust still owns and controls the assets and can make changes at any time.
 A living trust also has a trustee, someone who would take over management of the trust if the owner is no longer capable of doing so.

 Taxes and Irrevocable Trusts

-Both types of trusts offer tax advantages, although these differ in key ways.
-An irrevocable trust is considered a separate entity and must have its own tax returns filed annually under its tax ID number.
+Both types of trusts offer tax advantages, although these differ in critical ways.
+An irrevocable trust is considered a separate entity and must have its own tax returns filed annually under a tax ID number.
 Irrevocable trusts can incur additional costs if a CPA is needed for tax preparation.
-Because it is a trust and not an individual, the irrevocable trust can’t qualify for the various deductions and exemptions that individuals can claim on their returns.
-Also, higher rates apply at lower income levels.
+Because the trust is not an individual, the irrevocable trust can’t qualify for the various deductions and exemptions that individuals can claim on their returns.
+Also, higher rates apply to lower income levels.
 For example, an irrevocable trust is subject to the highest federal tax rate of 37 percent if its income exceeds $12,500, a much lower ceiling than for individuals.

 Assets within a living trust are still considered the property of the trust owner.
 Any income earned from this trust is filed along with the owner’s other income.
 Also, the assets of the trust belong to the owner’s estate and are taxed accordingly on the owner’s death.
 For this reason, wealthy families may choose to transfer a portion of their assets into an irrevocable trust to keep the value of their estate below federal and state exemptions.

 One key advantage of irrevocable trusts is that their assets are protected from lawsuits and creditors.
 A living trust offers no such protection because the trust assets are still part of the owner’s property.